- Training and Development

-Alan Kadish, M.D. became president of New York Medical College in May, 2011, when the College joined with the Touro College and University System, creating one of the largest affiliations of medical and health education and biological studies programs under one institutional banner.
-Dr. Kadish concurrently serves as president and chief executive officer of the Touro College and University System.
-Chartered in 1970, Touro has grown to become the largest Jewish-sponsored educational institution in the United States, educating approximately 19,000 students at 32 locations throughout the world.
+Dr. Kadish became president of NYMC in May 2011, when the College joined with TU, creating one of the largest affiliations of biomedical education under one institutional banner.
+Dr. Kadish concurrently serves as president of the TU, the largest Jewish-sponsored educational institution in the United States.

 Fellowship, Cardiology: Hospital of the University of Pennsylvania

 Postdoctoral Training, Medicine: Brigham and Women's Hospital

 M.D., Medicine: Albert Einstein College of Medicine at Yeshiva University

 Search for "Alan Kadish" on the top of the NYMC in the News page.

 Search PubMed for all available publications of Alan Kadish, M.D.